TobiasScheuer/TobiasScheuer/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Tobias Scheuer!

-#### A master student of Mechatronics and Robotics at TUM  with an interest in automation, intralogistics, simulations, robotics, mechatronics, and everything related.
+#### I graduated at TUM with a M.Sc. in Mechatronics and Robotics.
+I'm intered in automation, intralogistics, simulations, robotics, mechatronics, and everything related.
+#### Right now I work as a project manager and software developer at BitCtrl Systems GmbH

 ---
 ### Toolbox 🧰